BVI Yacht Charters

 There is plenty of choice for provisioning in the British Virgin Islands.
 Please refer to the base guide.

-What baggage can I take on my British Virgin Islands sailing vacation?
+What baggage can I take on my British Virgin Islands sailing holiday?

 Please only take soft bags as suitcases are too cumbersome on board.